 Google Play Store Error Code 927

 The download is impossible because an update of the Play Store is in progress.

 Wait a few minutes until the Google Play Store is completely upgraded.
 If the problem persists, go to settings, then Apps, swipe to All and locate the Google Services.
 Tap on clear data and then force stop.
 Do the same with the Google Play Store application.

 You have probably guessed by now that there is a standard way of alleviating some of these errors and if there is a problem other than those mentioned above, you could try following the same steps.
-Always be careful when wiping your data or doing a factory/data reset, this will get rid of your saved pics, files, contacts etc, so make sure you backup all your data beforehand.
+Always be careful when wiping your data or doing a factory/data reset, because this will get rid of your saved pics, files, contacts, etc, so make sure you back up all your data beforehand.

 Problems when installing Android apps from the Play Store.

 First, get a refund from the Play Store, which you can do within 15 minutes of purchasing.
 To do this, select the repayment option in the Play Store.
-Next, go into the settings of your device and choose Applications and swipe left until you see ''All'' apps.
+Next, go into the settings of your device and choose Applications and swipe left until you see 'All' apps.
 Now scroll down to Google Play and choose it.
-Here, you want to empty the cache.
-And if the problem persists, choose to delete the data.
+Here, empty the cache.
+If the problem persists, choose to delete the data.

-Have you ever come across any other Play Store problems, other than those listed above?
+Have you ever come across any other Play Store problems?
+Let us know in the comments below.